Have you thought of becoming a surrogate, but you have questions about surrogate requirements or how much do surrogates make? You’re not alone!

-No. In gestational surrogacy – they more commonly practiced surrogacy, and the only one performed at Circle Surrogacy – the gestational surrogate – or gestational carrier – has no genetic relationship to the baby she carries for intended parents.
-An embryo is created with the Intended Parents’ or donor’s biology and is then transferred into the uterus of the gestational surrogate.
+No. In gestational surrogacy – the more commonly practiced surrogacy and the only one performed at Circle Surrogacy – the gestational surrogate – or gestational carrier – has no genetic relationship to the baby she carries for intended parents.
+An embryo is created with the intended parents’ or donor’s biology and is then transferred into the uterus of the gestational surrogate.

 What is the surrogate mother process?

 The surrogate mother process can feel a little complex at first, but at Circle Surrogacy we ensure that a surrogate is supported and guided through each step of the journey.
-As a surrogate, an estimated timeline of a journey could be anywhere from 14-18 months (although every journey is different!)
+As a surrogate, an estimated timeline of a journey could be anywhere from 14 to 18 months (although every journey is different!).

 The big milestones in the surrogacy process for surrogates are:

 - Application & PreScreening.
 Filling out the application, speaking with surrogate advisors, completing paperwork, and gathering medical records.

 - Social Work Consultation.
 Meet with a social worker to discuss surrogacy, your background, and to see if surrogacy is the right fit for you.

 - Matching With Intended Parents.
 Reviewing parent profiles and meeting potential IPs via video and finding your perfect match!